Sea Bright, New Jersey

-Sea Bright is a borough in Monmouth County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 1,449, an increase of 37 (+2.6%) from the 2010 census count of 1,412, which in turn reflected a decline of 406 (−22.3%) from the 1,818 counted at the 2000 census.
+Sea Bright is a borough located on the Jersey Shore, within Monmouth County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 1,449, an increase of 37 (+2.6%) from the 2010 census count of 1,412, which in turn had resulted to a decline of 406 (−22.3%) from the 1,818 counted in the 2000 census.

-Sea Bright was formed as a borough by an act of the New Jersey Legislature on March 21, 1889, from portions of Ocean Township, based on the results of a referendum held the previous day.
-The borough was reincorporated on March 10, 1897.
-Additional portions of Ocean Township were annexed by the borough in March 1909.
+Sea Bright was formed as a borough by an act of the New Jersey Legislature on March 21,1889, from portions of Ocean Township, based on the results of a referendum held the previous day.
+The borough was incorporated again on March 10, 1897.
+Additional portions of Ocean Township were annexed by the borough in March, 1909.

-Some sources attribute the name to a suggestion made by Martha Bayard Stevens, The borough and other sources say that the borough was named for Sea Bright, England, though there is no evidence such a place exists.
+Some sources attribute the name to a suggestion made by Martha Bayard Stevens, The borough and other sources say that it was named for Sea Bright, England, though there is no evidence such a place exists.
 Earlier sources often spell it as one word, "Seabright", as seen in the United States Coast Guard's Station Seabright and the Seabright Lawn Tennis and Cricket Club.